AnaBoca/barista-competition-challenge/README.md

 # Barista Competition Challenge

+A mock registration page for a Barista Competition.

 #### Project Requirements:

 - Create a corresponding competitor registration webpage for the "Barista Competition" based on the provided press release and Instagram post.